digbmc/dsgf-22-23/sessions/08-map.md

     - How do you represent what’s not there?
     - How have Western conceptions of space, boundaries, etc. shaped our understanding of what a map is? (colonialism, imperialism)
     - Murky origins of datasets (US military technologies, fossil fuels, etc.)
-- Vector vs. Roster data
+- Vector vs. Raster data
     - Vector- data is defined by directionality, scalable, so you can zoom in and out (lines, boundaries, shapes on a map)
       - Shape files- shapes, directional lines, geographic coordinates they represent
     - Roster- data is defined by size/color, made out of pixels, so if you try to blow it up the image just gets fuzzy